kahunacohen/real-world-fp/README.md

 ```

 We `concat` the header row and [`map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) each employee object to a an array whose elements are the
-employee properties, including total pay. `map` is a critical tool for functional programmers precicesly because it transforms an existing array and maps (or transforms) it to a new array without mutating any variables.
+employee properties, including total pay. `map` is a critical tool for functional programmers precisely because it transforms an existing array and maps (or transforms) it to a new array without mutating any variables.

 To sum each employee's payments, we don't mutate an accumulator array to calculate payment totals.
 Instead we apply the HOF [`reduce`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) function to the employee's `pay` array. `reduce` is another critical HOF that takes as a parameter a reducer function.
 The reducer function takes an accumulator and current element parameter.
 It is typically used to operate on arrays and reduce them to one value.
 In this case we reduce the `pay` array elements to their sum.